axeldavy/DearCyGui/README.md

 - There will be a small performance boost since Cython generates more optimized code to access the input arguments
 - Using the objects instead of the tags in application code will give a more significant boost.
 For example ```my_python_object.show = True``` will directly call a function that sets the value of ```show```.
 Unlike with ```dpg.configure_item(tag, show=True)``` which has to check the kwargs dictionnary passed to find which fields need to be updated.
 Fewer CPython calls are generated.
 - The simplicity brought by using Cython means multithreading can be handled more simply on DearCyGui side.
 We should be able to manipulate several objects from several Python threads without a global DearPyGui lock.

+Portions of this software are copyright © 2024 The FreeType Project (www.freetype.org).
+All rights reserved.